geoffmcl/test-btg/README.md

 Or, of course the cmake GUI can be used, setting the appropriate source diectory, and the bnary directory to the build folder.
 Click [configure], perhaps several time until all errors are gone, then click [generate] to create the chosen generator files.

 Then in windows, if MSVC is the generator, the MSVC IDE can be opened, and the test_btg.sln file loaded.
 Select the configuration desired, and build.

+### Running:

+Running test-btg console app with --help, -? will show the brief help.
+In essence need to give the path to an <index>.btg.gz file.
+If an <index>.stg file is given, then each object listed in that STG file will be loaded and enumerated.

+Also an input directory can be given, with --recurs (-r) to recurse into subdirectory finding all *.btg.gz and *.stg files, and each will be enumerated.

+Of course the source of the flightgear scenery files, can be downloaded from <a target="_blank" href="http://www.flightgear.org/download/scenery/">scenery</a>, where they can be downloaded using a <a tareget="_blank" href="http://www.flightgear.org/legacy-Downloads/scenery-v2.12.html">grpahical interface</a>, from mirror sites, using BitTorrent, or purchased on a DVD.

+Additionally a small sample of the scenery is included in the flightgear base data, <a target="_blank" href="https://sourceforge.net/p/flightgear/fgdata/ci/next/tree/">FGData</a>, or by using terrasync, when running the fgfs simulator.

+Essentially test-btg loads the <index>.btg.gz file into memeory, and enumerates its contents, giving more information if the 'verbosity', -v2, -v5, -v9, is increased.

+It has an additional option to write some of the contents to an xgraph like file, -x out-file.xg, which can then be viewed in <a target="_blank" href="https://sites.google.com/site/polyview2d/">PolyView2D</a>.
+A slightly update source of PolyView2D is part of this repo <a target="_blank" href="https://gitlab.com/fgtools/osm2xg">osm2xg</a> ... in effect this produces a 2D rendering of the BTG file...
+I would love some day to render them in 3D.

+Have FUN!

 ; eof